Aswini Bajaj Classes Logo

 Focus and Roles:

-• CFA skews toward investment analysis, equity/credit research, and portfolio and product management.
+• CFA is geared toward careers in investment analysis, research, and portfolio management.

 • FRM focuses primarily on market/credit/operational/treasury risk, as well as model risk, across banks, Asset Management Companies (AMCs), and Global Capability Centres (GCCs) in India.